kyokenn/rogdrv/README.md

 Userspace driver consists of 2 programs: **rogdrv** and **rogdrv-config**

+Your mouse must be connected using RF or USB.

 **rogdrv** is mouse configuration tool with GUI, which have easy access to some simple settings like profile switching.
 ![rogdrv](/screenshot.png)